 Ken: I am stopping to think about this because there are a number of things.
 My talk today was to young scientists.
 My talk today was liberating young people from feeling as though they have to study something or anything.
 That they should have the opportunity to be engaged in biology and the study of life anytime, anywhere, in any discipline, in any dimension that they want.
 That there are so many wonderful questions yet to answer that we now know a lot about biology.
 But, just again, it's nothing but a coating on a building of what we know.
 There is so much more deep information to know about how life is put together.

 This is a boring answer to you.
-But I am a little kid who is excited to have other children get engaged in science, because it not for people with lab coats necessarily.
+But I am a little kid who is excited to have other children get engaged in science, because it's not for people with lab coats necessarily.
 It's not for people who are super smart, book smart.

-It's for people who are passionate about understanding how the world works, and over time you will become as smart as you need to be to be able to answer questions that have never ever been addressed before but need to be, and that's the most important thing I can tell a kid.
+It's for people who are passionate about understanding how the world works, and over time you will become as smart as you need to be able to answer questions that have never ever been addressed before but need to be, and that's the most important thing I can tell a kid.

 Dr. Biology: Yes, in particular, that there are a lot of questions still out there and a lot of things to learn.